UCC-Organism/uccorg-backend/README.md

 - dummy data-set for automatic test
 - automatic test on macmini with fast time for development
 - deprecated solsort.com running webuntis-based webservice for development

-## To Do

-- setup calender for anders

 # Common stuff
 ## About